-St Helens will continue to work with Health colleagues to raise awareness, understand the needs and support requirements for males accessing services to reduce suicides and attempted suicides.
+St Helens will continue to work with Health colleagues to raise awareness, understand

 St Helens wants to develop age-friendly services that combat ageism and involve partners in ensuring that services are equitable, accessible, and available for the older members of our communities.
-This requires a shift away from being 'age-led' to 'needs-driven' with a greater understanding of life changes such as longterm illness, bereavement, retirement, caregiving responsibilities and financial constraints.
+This requires a shift away from being 'age-led' to 'needs-driven' with a greater understanding of life changes such as long-term illness, bereavement, retirement, caregiving responsibilities and financial constraints.

 We believe a fundamental shift in focus is essential to improving mental health and wellbeing in St Helens, requiring a strong emphasis on prevention, early intervention, resilience, and recovery.
-We will achieve our vision of mental health and well-being while delivering a responsive, efficient, and sustainable
+We will achieve our vision of mental health and well-being while delivering a responsive, efficient, and sustainable mental health system by:

-- Providing services in collaboration with medical professionals, seasoned professionals, families, and caregivers - Ensuring that any other pertinent partnership · Moving towards a home-based model through initiatives and policies that support the broader the enhancement of mental health rehabilitation determinants of health (including housing, • Utilising the most recent research and clinically employment, transportation, and access to recommended practice while also being green spaces) take mental health outcomes innovative and attempting new things into account - Creating care delivery models that guarantee inclusive, efficient, and accessible services for all - Continuing to restructure our services with a focus on recovery support, inclusivity, and empowerment in order to provide assistance to people as soon as possible
+- Providing services in collaboration with medical professionals, seasoned professionals, families, and caregivers - Moving towards a home-based model through the enhancement of mental health rehabilitation - Utilising the most recent research and clinically recommended practice while also being innovative and attempting new things - Creating care delivery models that guarantee inclusive, efficient, and accessible services for all - Continuing to restructure our services with a focus on recovery support, inclusivity, and empowerment in order to provide assistance to people as soon as possible

-- Enabling and assisting people in taking charge of their own health and life by exercising choice and control - Providing early access to assistance and support can help to rebalance the system and lower the need for acute and crisis services - Tackling mental health and wellness issues in schools and colleges, acting early, and improving services for children and young
+- Enabling and assisting people in taking charge of their own health and life by exercising choice and control - Providing early access to assistance and support can help to rebalance the system and lower the need for acute and crisis services - Tackling mental health and wellness issues in schools and colleges, acting early, and improving services for children and young people - Ensuring that any other pertinent partnership initiatives and policies that support the broader determinants of health (including housing, employment, transportation, and access to green spaces) take mental health outcomes into account